Home | Press-News | SBHA | Employment

 |

-Florida Atlantic University (FAU) – Hospitality Management – Boca Raton, FL
+Florida Atlantic University (FAU) – Hospitality & Tourism Management – Boca Raton, FL

 business.fau.edu/hospitality

-Florida Atlantic University (FAU) is proud to offer a degree that hospitality management recruiters are looking for - a Bachelor of Business Administration in Hospitality Management (BBA).
+Florida Atlantic University (FAU) is proud to offer degrees that hospitality management recruiters are looking for - a Bachelor of Business Administration in Hospitality Management (BBA) and a Master of Business Administration in Hospitality Management (MBA).
 FAU is an outstanding choice for hospitality majors for a variety of reasons: 1) business-focused curriculum within an AACSB-accredited top business school, 2) a prime location in tourism and hospitality focused Boca Raton within the south Florida metropolitan area, 3) a high number of industry job opportunities within a 300-mile radius, 4) outstanding faculty who are experienced in the hospitality management industry, and, 5) a highly affordable program with low fees per credit hour.

 The Hospitality Management program prepares students for management positions in multiple segments of the world’s largest industry.
 Graduates assume managerial roles in varied hospitality disciplines including: resorts, hotels, restaurants, private clubs, meeting and event planning corporations, destination marketing associations, convention centers, cruise lines, casinos, theme parks, car rental agencies, sports facilities, spas, entertainment venues, and vacation ownership or fractional ownership operations.